What is the Work Experience Program?

 Work Experience is an individualized program where students learn valuable employability and workplace skills, and develop a strong work ethic, positive work attitudes and demonstrate regular and reliable attendance on the job.

 During work experience, students who are already working or volunteering are able to earn high school credits.
 During the school year, this work typically takes place after school and on weekends.
 Credits can also be earned during the summer months.

 What are the requirements?

-Before beginning a Work Experience Program, interested students must:
+Before beginning a Work Experience program, students must:

 - Meet with their off-campus education teacher to discuss program details

 Note: This document must be signed by the student, employer, parent/guardian (if under the age of 18) and a CSSD district supervisor.

 - Off-campus education teacher must perform and approve a work site visit

 Note: Only employers who provide a safe, positive and caring work environment for the student and meet the requirements of related legislation, regulations, codes and policies will be approved.